is now available! Read about the new features and fixes from November.

 • *.vo.msecnd.net (Azure CDN)

-By default, the Remote - SSH will attempt to download on the remote host, but if you enable remote.SSH.allowLocalServerDownload, the extension will fall back to downloading VS Code Server locally and transferring it remotely once a connection is established.
+By default, the Remote - SSH will attempt to download on the remote host, and fail back to downloading VS Code Server locally and transferring it remotely once a connection is established.
+You can change this behavior with the remote.SSH.localServerDownload setting to always download locally and then transfer it, or to never download locally.

 The Dev Containers extension always downloads locally and transfers into the container.